 When a developer decides to put their wares on the Mac App Store, they agree to submit to Apple’s rather restrictive sandboxing rules.
 Sandboxing is a safeguard that stops the app from straying beyond its boundaries and affecting your system in other ways — deleting files, changing settings or more malicious behaviour.
 It’s there to protect you and it applies to all apps in the Mac App Store.

 From a multiplayer standpoint, this restricts developers from using shared, cross-platform APIs and instead forces them to use Apple’s solution instead.
-At present that’s Game Center, the not-so-mature matchmaking service you’ve probably noticed on your iPhone or iPad.
+Right now that’s Game Center, the not-so-mature matchmaking service you’ve probably noticed on your iPhone or iPad.

 Serious problems arise when you consider that the majority of gamers playing these titles will be doing so on Windows, usually using a game service like Steam.
 Due to Apple’s restrictions, games that rely on Steam for multiplayer (say Borderlands 2, for example) must have their multiplayer elements rewritten in order to accommodate Game Center.
 Playing with Steam gamers simply isn’t an option: you can have two versions of the same game on two different app stores, but they can’t communicate with each other.